 Suggested: triage_open_issues_for_user(user_id, label="needs-triage")

 The runtime is just engineering.
-The gate is the cultural piece — wire it into CI and your library compounds at the rate you use the system, instead of becoming a graveyard of helpers.
-That's the bet for why this pattern compounds where agent frameworks and RPA libraries haven't.
+The gate is the cultural piece — it's chunking, triggered by repetition, for the same reason brains chunk: the cost of thinking.
+Wire it into CI and your library compounds at the rate you use the system, instead of becoming a graveyard of helpers.
+That's why this pattern compounds where agent frameworks and RPA libraries haven't — and graduation %, the share of traffic the cheap reflex now carries, is just the novice→expert curve made into a metric.

 Where it does not help (so you don't misapply it)

 - Genuinely novel reasoning — "write a reply to this angry customer," "price a brand-new category."
-Route those to a frontier model.
+That's System-2 work; route it to a frontier model.
 Hybrid routing (local handles the routine 80–90%, frontier handles the novel remainder) is opt-in.

 - Workflows that change every time — exploratory research, open-ended debugging.
-Nothing to encode; the pattern is pure overhead.
+Nothing to chunk; the pattern is pure overhead.
 The value comes from the ratio of executions to encodings.

-- Surfaces that change underneath you — a macro over a third-party UI breaks when the UI changes.
-The mitigation is loud, typed failures caught in CI plus a DOM/action-menu abstraction, not a "self-healing" claim.
+- Surfaces that change underneath you — the brittle-habit failure mode above.
+Mitigation is loud, typed failures caught in CI plus a DOM/action-menu abstraction, not a "self-healing" claim.

 What it is not

-Not an agent framework (those compete on better runtime reasoning; this eliminates it — "an agent that routes," not "an agent that thinks").
+Not an agent framework (those compete on better runtime reasoning — more System 2; this eliminates it — "an agent that routes," not "an agent that thinks").
 Not a model (BYO — OpenAI-compatible + Ollama out of the box).
 Not RPA (macros are semantic tool calls, not recorded pixels).
 Not a fine-tuning pipeline.
 Not no-code (authoring needs a developer + strong model).

-I've run this pattern in production for about a year inside an unrelated operations tool serving users with no practical frontier-API access, and pulled the vertical-agnostic core out into Macrokit.
+This isn't a fad or a hack.
+It's the universal architecture of efficient intelligence under a cost budget — the same answer brains, animals, and now LLM systems all converge on, because the cost asymmetry between deliberating and executing isn't going away.
+I've run the pattern in production for about a year inside an unrelated operations tool serving users with no practical frontier-API access, and pulled the vertical-agnostic core out into Macrokit.
 The interesting question to me isn't whether weak models can match frontier — it's how much of your real workload is repetitive enough that you never need to find out.

 Try it / read it